1. CLOSER TO EUROPE Germany is applying for Bonn to be the new home of the EMA

 are thus demanding.
 Bonn fulfils these criteria.

-Digital infrastructure is guaranteed to be strong, fast and secure at a location where global corporations like Telekom and Deutsche Post DHL Group have their headquarters, along with federal ministries and authorities, UN secretariatsand numerous research institutes.
+Digital infrastructure is guaranteed to be strong, fast and secure at a location where global corporations like Deutsche Telekom AG and Deutsche Post DHL Group have their headquarters, along with federal ministries and authorities, UN secretariatsand numerous research institutes.
 Roughly 10,000 people work in the IT industry in Bonn, which according to a study by the EU Commission ranks number 4 nationwide and number 12 Europe-wide as an IT location.
 Digital infrastructure that meets the demanding requirements of the EMA, conforming with all desired standards, would be realised within

 the given time period.